-There is a variety of human health concerns associated with warming in the future.
+There are a variety of human health concerns associated with warming in the future.
 The most serious concern is related to deaths caused by heat waves.

 In the US as a whole, the future almost certainly will have more frequent hot days and nights.
 This can be seen in the following set of maps, which show the number of days over 100°F for the recent past and the end of this century under two different emissions scenarios: